Governing policy: Performance Appraisal Policy

 Procedure

-The performance appraisal is one part of the City’s comprehensive performance management process.
-A performance appraisal is a conversation between a supervisor and an employee about the employee’s performance over the past performance cycle.
+Performance appraisal is one part of the City’s comprehensive performance management process.
+A performance appraisal is a formal, systematic process where the supervisor evaluates an employee’s performance over the past performance cycle.
 It provides closure to a performance cycle and marks the transition to a new performance cycle.
-It provides a means for discussing, assessing and acknowledging employee performance.
-Each employee is appraised on outcomes achieved during the performance period, as well as job-related behavior and conduct during that period.
+It provides a means for discussing, assessing, and acknowledging employee performance.
+Each employee is appraised on job performance, outcomes, skills, and overall contributions during the performance period, as well as job-related behavior and conduct.

-Every supervisor is required to conduct a formal performance appraisal with each employee on an annual basis.
-In all cases “supervisor” refers to the employee’s immediate supervisor or manager.
+Every supervisor is required to conduct a formal performance appraisal with each of their subordinates on an annual basis.
+In all cases, “supervisor” refers to the employee’s immediate supervisor or manager.

 Roles and responsibilities